DaveVoyles/darkflow/README.md

 ##### Real-time object detection and classification.

 Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.
 Darkflow is a TensorFlow implementation of Darknet, which allows you to write your code in Python.
+You only look once (YOLO) is a state-of-the-art, real-time object detection system.
+On a Pascal Titan X it processes images at 30 FPS and has a mAP of 57.9% on COCO test-dev.

 -------------------------------------